 | ASGA president Mick Harrold pictured here at the recent ASGA Sign Awards night

 Harrold was a guest speaker at the NZSDA AGM held at the Rydges Hotel in Queenstown, where he “outlined some interesting key facts that currently reflects the Australian Sign Industry,” according to the official minutes of the AGM.

 “We are a bigger industry than we realise and if we add our numbers to the print industry, we are the largest manufacturing industry in Australia,” Harrold said.

-“The growing Australian Sign Industry now has 8,000-10,000 businesses employing 25,000 people, with a total annual turnover of $3 billion.
+“The growing Australian Sign Industry now has 8,000-10,000 businesses employing 25,000 people, with a total annual turnover of approximately $4 billion and growing.
 But we are poor communicators.
 We must blow our own trumpet and think bigger…we are the most visible invisible industry."